Danziger/gmzcodes/README.md

 - [x] Fix custom cursor movement logic.

 - [x] Fix cursor show/hide logic (hide cursor when it leaves the page and while resizing).
-- [ ] Close menu when enabling focus mode.
+- [x] Close menu when enabling focus mode.
-- [ ] Adjust side paddings to be included in the header links and button.
+- [x] Ruler should be below Nav.
+- [x] Add semi-transparent blurred backgrounds.

+- [ ] Fix accessibility sound.

 - [ ] Add custom metadata (`devicePixelRatio`, `date`) to downloaded file.
 - [ ] Check metadata to upload (`Use PNG metadata to know if an image was generated...`).

-- [ ] Hide "Hiring?" label in screenshot mode and focus mode.
+- [ ] Hide "Hiring?" label in focus mode.
 - [ ] Focus mode should ONLY show a hamburger icon in the footer.
 - [ ] Hide "Hiring", as I'm not looking anymore.
+- [ ] Change wand icon.

 - [ ] `TODO: Consider updating the cursor position continuously if in interactive mode:`
+- [ ] `TODO: Replace the `this.lastDrawingIndex !== randomIndex` with AbortController and signals:`

 ### Bugs

+- Adjust side paddings to be included in the header links and button.

 - Improve performance on large high-res screens.
 See:
   - https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Optimizing_canvas